RaeBroome/raebroome/README.md

 ## 🚀 Senior DevOps Engineer & Applied AI Builder

-With 15+ years of expertise in software engineering, database management, and DevOps operations, I specialize in optimizing workflows.
-Currently expanding into AI and Machine Learning while maintaining my passion for streamlining complex technical processes.
+With 15+ years of expertise in software engineering, database management, and DevOps operations.
+I combine deep infrastructure experience with an instinct for identifying where automation and AI can eliminate the work engineers shouldn't have to do manually.

 ---